 If you plan on backpacking in the UK, or you are from the UK and looking for somewhere different to visit, the Isle of Skye is the place to go.

 I had no idea how beautiful and dramatic the landscape was until I visited.
 The Isle of Skye has an otherworldly feel to it.
 From towering mountains and barren hills, the scenery is always dramatic and interesting.
+The scenery here is the reason so many quotes about Scotland feature Skye.

 One of the best things about the Isle of Skye is its small size.
 If you’re wondering how long it takes to drive around the Isle of Skye, the answer is not very long.
 You could drive around the whole island in about 3 to 5 hours if you didn’t stop, but that defeats the purpose of visiting.